borisv1307/ReadingRainbow/README.md

       "Juvenile Fiction / School & Education"
 Each line is associated with a BISAC code that can then be added to the URL to search for books of the same genre categorization.
 The BISAC code associated with "Juvenile Fiction / Action & Adventure / General" is JUV001000, the URL used to find books of the same genre would be https://www.googleapis.com/books/v1/volumes?q=JUV001000

+Log 11/01/2020
+Expanded testing database by nearly 5 folds to 103 nodes (of 2 types) and 240 relationships (of 4 types) with intersecting user libraries and wish lists to facilite more realistic and practical testing conditions.
+See txt file with accompanying csv file for instructions on how to append to existing Neo4j test library.

+Where appropriate (and implicit based on the nature of the relationship), bi-directional relationships at the query level are implemented.

+Popularity indexing (ie. highly wish listed book! or most popular books users are reading!) based on the nominal number of relationships to specific book nodes have been implemented.
+Rather than a recommendation algorithm, this is done to create a sense of group and solidarity amongst our users.

+For the most part, previously constructed algorithms and recommendation cypher queries work as intended; however issues with duplicate recommendations inevitably arose.
+Furthermore, due mostly to design choices, wish lists and libraries are kept seperate, meaning it is possible to recommend a book for wish lists when said user already have book in library.

+Duplicate Recommendations from Different Friends were fairly simple to resolve due to the localization of cypher variables.
+However, duplicate Recommendations in Recommendations based on Jaccard indexing are mostly due to nature of Jaccard Index: Assume Users A,B,C all have similar books.
+User B and User C may have the same books that User A do not have and therefore Jaccard Index would recommend the same book (from B and C) to User A twice.
+This will likely be resolved at the front end (via React Native Rendering).

+Furthermore, since Jaccard index is based on WISH_LISTS OR LIBRARY, it does not take into account books that exists in the user's respective library/wishlist and may recommend books already in User A's library that is not in his wishlist and vice versa.

+Regardless, it is unlikely these issues are significantly detrimental to user experience.
+More critical is the matter of special characters or special character combinations (*,\,*\,\*) that return Neo4j errors.
+These remain unresolved at the API level.
+What to do with Null data remain unresolved.